How to Temporarily Repair a Fractured Implant-Supported Zirconia Prosthesis

 - Cementation utilizing dual curing resin cement

-This is a step-by-step technique on how to repair a fractured zirconia implant-supported framework.
-It is important to clearly communicate to the patient that this is a temporary repair while a new zirconia prosthesis is fabricated, but it allows to address the emergency in a relatively easy and inexpensive way.
+This is a step-by-step technique for repairing a fractured zirconia implant-supported framework.
+It’s essential to clearly communicate to the patient that this is a temporary repair.
+At the same time, a new zirconia prosthesis has been fabricated, but it allows for the relatively easy and inexpensive treatment of emergencies.